310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/midori_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Midori %}
-            Hmmm… I wrote "Eggplants" in huge letters on the box, so… He'll likely jump the moment he sees the box, for starters.
+            Hmmm… I wrote "Eggplants" really big on the box, so… He'll likely jump the moment he sees the box, for starters.

             He may not even try opening it… But, well, I'll see what I'll do when that happens.
 			{% endbubble %}